 Video Interviews – Employees

-We know that video interviewing is here to stay, so sharpen your skills to make any video interview your best!
+We know that video interviewing is here to stay within the business travel sector, so sharpen your skills to make any video interview your best, so you have a higher chance for getting through to the next round of interviews for the business travel job.

 - research the company and what’s involved in the job